 The RPU is partnering with Adult Education and Community-Based Organizations to provide High School Equivalency Test (HSET) classes at the AJCCs for clients with barriers to employment.
-Through these partnerships, we will be also able to offer programs including: basic skills instruction in reading, math, and iv. (cont.)
+Through these partnerships, we will be also able to offer programs including: basic skills instruction in reading, math, and language; ESL classes; HSET classes; literacy tutoring; English Language Civics and Citizenship classes; and other services that prepare customers for occupational training or, in some cases, are offered in conjunction with occupational training.
+Computer literacy is also a key element of preparation in working with Adult Education.
+We are developing better linkages with agencies that provide Limited English Proficiency (LEP) support and programs that serve our limited English population.

+iv. (cont.)
 Addressing the needs of the region's foreign-born and Limited-English-proficient population by providing services to those who are limited English proficient.